 What are Extension Springs Typically Made Of?

 Like all types of springs, there are a number of options for construction material.
 The material an extension spring is manufactured from is often chosen to have a specific impact on the resting tension.
-Construction materials can range from steel, stainless steel, and nickel 205 to various standard and super alloys.
+Construction materials can range from steel, stainless steel, and nickel 205 to various standards and superalloys.

-Extension springs are versatile and can be manufactured a wide range of sizes to meet a diverse set of applications needs.
+Extension springs are versatile and can be manufactured in a wide range of sizes to meet a diverse set of application needs.
 Extension springs can be found in applications as diverse as brake springs to delicate medical devices.
 Other common applications include garage door assemblies, automotive applications, and more.